ingenarel/video_essays/neovim/8/script.md

 The path used by `require` to search for a Lua loader.
 ```
 It then explains the environment variables that affect it, and the template, you don't need to fiddle around with it if
-you're not doing some weird stuff, most of the time, your neovim plugins will just autoload if you're using a plugin
+you're not doing some weird stuff, most of the time, your Neovim plugins will just autoload if you're using a plugin
 manager and/or they're in the RTP.

 So back to the "require"'s docs, it does a package.loaded check, if it fails, it tries to search for a Lua loader.